Nainoa Thompson

-Charles Nainoa Thompson (born March 11, 1953, in Oahu, Hawaii) is a Native Hawaiian navigator and the president of the Polynesian Voyaging Society.
-He is best known as the first Hawaiian to practice the ancient Polynesian art of navigation since the 14th century, having navigated two double-hulled canoes (the Hōkūleʻa and the Hawaiʻiloa) from Hawaii to other island nations in Polynesia without the aid of western instruments.
+Charles Nainoa Thompson (born March 11, 1953) is an American navigator and the president of the Polynesian Voyaging Society.
+He is the first native Hawaiian to practice traditional Polynesian navigational methods since the 14th century, having crewed two double-hulled canoes (the Hōkūleʻa and the Hawaiʻiloa) across the Polynesian islands without the aid of Western instruments.

 Early life and career

-Born in Honolulu, Hawaii, Thompson is a descendant of Alexander Adams and James Harbottle, foreign advisors of the Kingdom of Hawai'i and a direct descendant of Kamehameha I. He graduated from Punahou School in 1972 and earned a BA in Ocean Science in 1986 from the University of Hawaii.
-Thompson was trained by master navigator Mau Piailug from the island of Satawal.
+Charles Nainoa Thompson was born on March 11, 1953, in Honolulu, Hawaii.
+His mother was Laura Kalaukapu Low Lucas (daughter of Clorinda Low Lucas), and his father was Myron "Pinky" Thompson.
+Thompson is a direct descendant of Alexander Adams and James Harbottle, foreign advisors of the Kingdom of Hawai'i, rancher John Palmer Parker, and King Kamehameha I; his Hawaiian lineage was also be further traced back to voyagers from Mataiea in the southern coast of Tahiti.
+He graduated from Punahou School in 1972.

+Thompson earned a BA degree in ocean science in 1986 from the University of Hawaiʻi.
+Thompson was trained by master navigator Mau Piailug from the island of Satawal and Bishop Museum Planetarium lecturer Will Kyselka.